 Now, 10 years later, the pain is still thick and I maneuver through it.
 Most days I still find it unbelievable that my mom is dead.
 But she is and life goes on.

 I find comfort in the love and lessons she shared with me, my daughter’s connection to the Nana she never met, and knowing that when I need her most my mom is with me.
 Mostly, I remind myself that I have more memories with her than without her and that means everything.

 If you are like me you are ecstatic to be pregnant and plan to share your good news when YOU are ready.
-Problem is, well…life and with the holidays in full effect you may wonder a bit how you are going to keep your early stages of pregnancy under wraps with all the festivities.
+The problem is, well…life and with the holidays in full effect, you may wonder a bit how you are going to keep your early stages of pregnancy under wraps with all the festivities.